natelalor/petals/README.md

 In this game, you have to balance the number of petals you have to keep your flower alive.
 Using RNG, watering your flower adds petals, and a bee may come at your command to take some petals away.

 This project has taught me a lot.
 I have written about it throughout my process.
-If you're interested, I will provide a link to my full documentation [here](https://docs.google.com/document/d/1OnkanwgTEmq9fcNMQN6lvr8LENYEdgZLTu6KEbdk1Ik/edit?usp=sharing).
+If you're interested, I will provide a link to my full documentation that is on my website [here](https://www.natelalor.com/article1.html).

 Resources that helped me along the way can be found [here](https://docs.google.com/document/d/1mA8vFYgMnoweYxVI6d_WxeV0JTVCUgie8XO4TPth574/edit?usp=sharing).